awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

 - stoic influence
 - intellect is essentially finite
 - the thought of an extension that limits another, both expressions of god
+- all genuine perception is active
+- _attribute_
+  - what the intellect perceives of substance as constituting its essence
+- god doesnt have a property called extension or intellect

 # Ethics (Dr. Darren Staloff)
 - challenged the notion of god and free will